Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Aggregation with the -wise Kemeny Rule

-It is known that 2-KAP is NP-hard even if the number \(n\) of voters equals 4 \citep{dwork2001rank} and even if the average range of candidates equals 2 \citep{betzler2009fixed}.
-As the reduction above preserves the number of voters and decreases the average range of candidates, the same results hold for \(k\)-KAP.
+It is known that \HG{2-KAP-DEC} is \HG{NP-complete} even if the number \(n\) of voters equals 4 \citep{dwork2001rank} and even if the average range of candidates equals 2 \citep{betzler2009fixed}.
+As the reduction above preserves the number of voters and decreases the average range of candidates, the same results hold for \HG{\(k\)-KAP-DEC}. \end{proof}